edykim/edykim.com/content/en/index.md

 This website is a small collection of my writings, interests, and a bunch of memos.

-I enjoy talking about the web, open source, photography, and coffee.

 If you prefer, you can check out [the Korean pages](/ko).